4G became available to the public in 2009-2011. After that, LTE-Advanced technology was created for a faster connection, but it’s still 4G.

 OpenSignal CEO Brendan Gill says, “Our analysis shows that AT&T customers with 5GE in their status bars are receiving up to a 60 percent boost in speeds over AT&T customers without it.
 Of course, our analysis also shows that the same is true for the equivalent Verizon and T-Mobile customers even though they don’t see a ‘5GE’ label on their device.
 Bottom line if one service is offering a meaningful boost over another, it probably should be labeled differently, just not with a name that confuses customers.”

-The Real 5G
+The Real 5G, not 5GE

 A global 5G technology launch is expected in 2020, enabling billions of new connections with speed and security.
 Get your organization ready with IEEE 5G course program, coming soon to IEEE Xplore.
 IEEE 5G is designed for organizations responding to consumer demand for higher speeds by investing heavily in this technology, which focuses on mobile broadband, low-latency communications, and massive machine technologies such as autonomous vehicles.
 Get access to the program for your organization.
 Connect with an IEEE Content Specialist today!